ma08/dotfiles/README.md

 All my dotfiles at one place.

-I will delete the i3 and vim dotfiles repo soon.
+I will delete the i3 and vim dotfiles repos soon.
-I have merged them with this repo, so the version history stays the same.
+I have merged them with this repo, so the version history of the two repos is saved in this repo.

 ranger for file navigation.

-mpd and ncmpcpp for music (command line) vimperator is a firefox extension
+mpd and ncmpcpp for music (command line)

+vimperator is a firefox extension

 The present state of repo is not suitable for anyone to follow.